beego/beedoc/en-US/deploy/supervisor.md

 # Supervisord

 Supervisord is a very useful process manager implemented in Python.
-Supervisord can change your non-daemon applicaion to daemon application.
+Supervisord can change your non-daemon application to daemon application.
 The application need to be non-daemon app.
 So if you want to use Supervisord to manage nginx, you need to set daemon off to run nginx in non-daemon mode.

 ## Install Supervisord